 Up to the Challenge

 Dr. Maier recognizes that she and her team may encounter setbacks along the way as they work to advance the next generation of therapies.
-After all, failure is often a part of clinical research, particularly when pioneering new approaches in difficult-to-treat diseases like lung cancer.
+After all, failure is often a part of clinical research, particularly when pioneering new approaches in difficult-to-treat diseases like lung cancer and mesothelioma.

 Regardless of any possible challenges, the fact that patients are awaiting new treatment options means that Dr. Maier never loses her motivation.

-“When I first started with BMS, I did not necessarily have a personal connection to lung cancer.
-But here we are nearly fifteen years later, and the disease remains so pervasive and so prevalent, I have seen first-hand among my close friends how devastating it can be,” said Dr. Maier.
+“When I first started with BMS, I did not necessarily have a personal connection to the thoracic cancer space.
+But here we are nearly fifteen years later, and these diseases remain so pervasive and so prevalent, I have seen first-hand among my close friends how devastating it can be,” said Dr. Maier.
 “That connection and understanding drives myself, and all of us at BMS, every day.”